Yigal/courses-stats-part-2/chapter2.md

 Remember, $cov(X,Y) = E((X-E(X)) * (Y-E(Y)))$.
 What happens to the mean when you multiply a series by a constant?
 What happens to the difference between that mean and any of the values?

 `@possible_answers`
-- The covariance gets smaller
+- The covariance gets smaller (half as big)
 - The covariance stays the same
 - [The covariance gets bigger (twice as big)]